 Here you’ll find all safety, travel and practical information on crossing land border between Colombia and Ecuador.
 There’s one place you cannot miss when crossing the land border – Las Lajas Sanctuary, probably the most beautiful sanctuary in South America.

-We were staying In Neiva after visiting amazing Tatacoa desert.
-I was looking to take a bus from Neiva to Pasto but it takes around 22 hours and the only thing they say to avoid is traveling by night.
-So we had to find another solution and after exploring all the options the cheapest was flying from Neiva to Bogota and from Bogota to Pasto! $100 for both flights, cheaper than a direct flight from Neiva.
+We were staying in Neiva after visiting amazing Tatacoa desert.
+I was looking to take a bus from Neiva to Pasto but it takes around 22 hours and the only thing Colombian say is to avoid traveling by night.
+So we had to find another solution and after exploring all the options the cheapest was flying from Neiva to Bogota and from Bogota to Pasto! $100 for both flights, even cheaper than a direct flight from Neiva.

 How to get to Las Lajas Sanctuary?

-All you need to know when crossing a land border between Colombia and Ecuador, October 2018.
+All you need to know when crossing a land border between Colombia and Ecuador (2018)

-Border in Ipiales is the only land crossing available between Colombia and Ecuador.
-The land border is very busy, you can never be sure of the length of the queue.
-Almost every traveler searches the internet for information on border safety.
-Let me tell you how it is.
-We were at the border at 3 pm.
-Please not you need to have a Colombian’s exit stamp first to enter Ecuador.
-It’s important as the driver took us directly to Ecuadorian office, where we were told to walk back to Colombian Migration Office and get a stamp.
-On the Colombian border there are two queues – take the left on having the building in front of you – it’s shorter and also for travelers.
 We waited 45 minutes to get the stamp – so actually it was quite fast.
 Having your stamp you need to cross the yellow bridge to get to Ecuador Migration Office.
 There was no queue at all, No costs involved on both sides and no paper work!
 Some blogs say you need to fill out a migration form before entering the line.
-No need to fill in anything, we asked the officer before stepping into a queue.
-You get 3 months visa only with your passport.
+No need to fill anything, we asked in the officer twice before stepping into a queue.
+You get 3 months visa in your passport.

 Is it safe to cross land border between Colombia and Ecuador?